 - Branding your quotes with stunning visuals

-- Adding line items to your quotes
+- Adding line items and optional items to your quotes

 - Defining your terms and conditions